hendrikp/Plugin_Flite/readme.md

 Relies on [Flite Text to Speech Engine](http://www.speech.cs.cmu.edu/flite) which is a faster and lightweight version of Festival.

+Can be combined with the animation plugin to provide realtime lipsync for characters.

 Installation / Integration
 ==========================
 Use the Installer or extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directory match up.